The Haunted History of The College of William & Mary

 William and Mary are known for having challenging classes and exacting finals.
 Student suicides are, unfortunately, not uncommon.
 It would then make sense for a story about a suicide to spring up on campus.

-This legend states that a girl stressed about her finals committed suicide on the building’s third floor 20 years previous.
-An apparition has been seen in the building and will appear to stressed-out students.
+This legend states that a girl stressed about her finals committed suicide on the building’s third floor 20 years ago.
+Today, her apparition will appear to stressed-out students.
 What she does at this point depends on who is telling the story, but she will either:

 No matter what she does, nobody stays in Tucker for long!